diagrams/diagrams-doc/manual/diagrams-manual.rst

 Most sections contain links to relevant module(s) you can follow to read about other functions not covered in the text.

+This user manual is still under construction.
 Content that has yet to be written is noted by a light red box with a "document" icon on the right hand side, like this:

 .. container:: todo

   * Explain zygohistomorphic prepromorphisms
   * Essay on postmodernist critiques of ``diagrams`` vis-a-vis Kant

+If you see a box like this in the place of something you would really like to know about, please bug the developers (using the ``#diagrams`` IRC channel on Freenode, or the `diagrams mailing list`_) so they can prioritize it!

 Essential concepts
 ==================